sedol1339/files/papers.md

     - Our model outperforms models trained using only the language specific data.
     - Our model effectively transfers to new languages, even from different families of the pre-training languages.

+Peng, F., Roy, S., Shahshahani, B., & Beaufays, F. .
+Search results based N-best hypothesis rescoring with maximum entropy classification.
+2013 IEEE Workshop on Automatic Speech Recognition and Understanding.
+IEEE. doi: 10.1109/ASRU.2013.6707767

+    - In our ASR application, misrecognizing part of a movie name or an app name results in a poor user experience (such as "I say" instead of "Ice Age").
+	- We propose to rerank the N-best speech recognition hypotheses using search results.
+We design custom features obtailable by search results: number of results, top result title match, score for TV show tc. (sec.
+3.2).
+On inference, for each ASR hypothesis we obtain these search features, and they serve as inputs for our trained classifier, that outputs score.
+Then we rerank the N-best hypotheses based on their scores.

 Thomas, S., Seltzer, M. L., Church, K., & Hermansky, H. .
 Deep neural network features and semi-supervised training for low resource speech recognition.
 2013 IEEE International Conference on Acoustics, Speech and Signal Processing.
 IEEE. doi: 10.1109/ICASSP.2013.6638959

 Yu, D., Seltzer, M. L., Li, J., Huang, J.-T., & Seide, F. (2013).
 Feature Learning in Deep Neural Networks - Studies on Speech Recognition Tasks. arXiv, 1301.3605.
 Retrieved from https://arxiv.org/abs/1301.3605v3